GoogleChrome/web.dev/src/site/content/en/blog/maskable-icon/index.md

 safe area, you're good to go.

 <figure class="w-figure">
-  {% Img src="image/admin/UeKTJM2SE0SQhgnnyaQG.png", alt="Applications panel in DevTools displaying PWA icons with edges cropped", width="762", height="423" %}
+  {% Img src="image/admin/UeKTJM2SE0SQhgnnyaQG.png", alt="Applications panel in DevTools displaying PWA icons with edges cropped", width="762", height="423", class="w-screenshot" %}
-  <figcaption class="w-figcaption">The Applications panel", className="w-screenshot</figcaption>
+  <figcaption class="w-figcaption">The Applications panel</figcaption>
 </figure>

 To test your maskable icon with the variety of Android shapes, use the